Dr Giorgia Aiello

 (2006) “Theoretical advances in critical visual analysis: Perception, ideology, mythologies and social semiotics”, Journal of Visual Literacy.
 26.2: 89-102.

 (2016) “Everyday utopias, technological dystopias and the failed occupation of the global modern: Dwell Magazine meets Unhappy Hipsters”, In: Day A (eds.)
-DIY Utopia.
-Rowman & Littlefield.
-(Accepted)
+DIY Utopia: Cultural Imagination and the Remaking of the Possible.
+Lanham, Maryland, USA: Rowman & Littlefield.
+207-226

 (2015) “Aesthetics, Political”, In: Mazzoleni G (eds.)
 The International Encyclopedia of Political Communication.
 1st.
 The Wiley Blackwell-ICA International Encyclopedias of Communication.
 Chichester, UK: Wiley-Blackwell.
 11-16